Covid-19 immunisation programme and people with MND

 The NHS has stated the vaccines are safe and encourages everyone to receive the immunisation as the best way to protect against COVID-19.
 Read about the safety of the vaccines on the NHS site or in more detail with the Association of British Neurologists.

-- Where there is enough supply and capacity, vaccination will now be offered to waves 3 and 4.
+- Where there is enough supply and capacity, vaccination is now being offered to the over 60's and the aim is to vaccinate people in their 50's by the start of May.

-- Waves 1 and 2 are still receiving vaccinations and remain the priority.
+- Earlier waves on the priority list (see below) are still receiving vaccinations in some areas and remain the priority.

-The waves will be rolled out as follows:
+The waves are being rolled out as follows:

 - Residents in care homes for older adults and their carers.